 But this week, he leaves a note: “Your design’s better.
 Don’t let them overlook you.”
 Could admiration ever mean more than victory?

-You rigged his water supply to smell like fried onions; he modified your AI to call you “Copycat.”
+You rigged his water supply to smell like fried onions.
+And he modified your AI to call you “Copycat.”

 Last night, he broke into your lab.
 He did not want to sabotage you, but to fix a fatal flaw in your code.
 He left a note: “Hate to see good work go to waste.”